sourcegraph/sourcegraph-public-snapshot/doc/cody/quickstart.md

 # Cody Quickstart

 <p class="subtitle">In this quickstart guide, you'll learn how to use Cody once you have installed the extension in your VS Code editor.
-Here you will:</p>
+Here you will perform the following three tasks:</p>

 - Try the `Generate Unit Tests` command
 - Ask Cody to suggest bug fixes and changes to code snippets